 Food provides nutrients as well as energy needed for daily living and activities, therefore when you do eat, eat properly.
 You need as much energy as possible from your meals during the fast since mealtimes will be less often.

 Here are seven(7) helpful tips that will serve you well in this period:

 - Make sure you eat Suhoor (the pre-dawn meal before the fasting day begins), something light is advised.

-- Avoid eating junk; fried foods like plantain chips, sugary foods like candy and pastries during the fast.
+- Avoid eating junk while breaking the fast; fried foods like plantain chips, sugary foods like candy and pastries.